szymonhernik/szy-portfolio-2025/README.md

 ### Carousels

 - [x] style full page carousel
-- [ ] in sanity, add a mobile alternative for video and image types
+- [ ] TODO: in sanity, add a mobile alternative for video and image types
 - [x] add captions in the full page carousel
+- [ ] styling video player and behaviour

 ---

 ### Project page

-- [ ] render categories as links to the filters page
+- [x] render categories as links to the filters page